awslabs/ec2-spot-workshops/content/_index.md

 ---

-#### This website contains a set of workshops designed for you to get familiar with EC2 Spot Instances and how to use them in different scenarios.
-#### With these workshops, you learn best practices to follow when using EC2 Spot instances in your applications and workloads.
+#### Efficient Compute Workshops offers a comprehensive series of hands-on workshops designed to enhance your proficiency with Amazon EC2 Spot Instances and AWS Graviton Instances across various workloads.
+These workshops emphasize best practices for efficiently utilizing compute resources, selecting suitable EC2 purchasing options to optimize costs, and improving efficiency by selecting the appropriate CPU architecture (such as ARM and x86)

 ## About Spot Instances